• Skip to primary navigation

 Method

-2. Combine: Place all of the fruit in a large mixing bowl, drizzle the honey lime mixture over the fruit, add the chopped mint and carefully mix everything to combine, being careful not to crush the more delicate raspberries as you stir.
+2. Place all of the fruit in a large mixing bowl, drizzle the honey lime mixture over the fruit, add the chopped mint and carefully mix everything to combine, being careful not to crush the more delicate raspberries as you stir.

 Nutrition